stream-labs/desktop/docs/README.md

 }
 ```

-After subscription yo will receive events when user are switching between scenes:
+After subscribing, you will receive events when the user

-event
+switches between scenes:

+### Event
 ```
 {
     "jsonrpc": "2.0",